c3lang/c3-web/docs/language-common/memory.md

         do_calculations();
     };
     // All temporary allocations inside of do_calculations
-    // and deeper down is freed when exiting the `@pool` scope.
+    // and deeper down are freed when exiting the `@pool` scope.
 }
 ```